 Hey Y’all, I’m Emily!
 I’m a stay at home mom and consider parenting to be my passion.
 Disney is my happiest place and I love making memories as a family together.
 I’m a big believer in transparency and share all of my real-life moments as a mother of four.

-My work has been featured on Today Parenting and Babywise.Life.
+My work has been featured on Love What Matters, Today Parenting and Babywise.Life.
 I’m also honored to be a member of the Babywise Friendly Blog Network.